Ramblurr/precis-unicode-dataset/README.md

 ### Implementation Notes

-These special cases are handled in `scripts/generate.clj` within the change table generation logic.
+These special cases are handled in `scripts/common.clj` within the unified PRECIS derivation function.
 They are evaluated before the general change detection logic to ensure proper precedence.

 The undocumented discrepancies may represent: